NAPA Mentoring FAQs

 After the FAQs

 Once you have completed reviewing the FAQs and exploring the other resources listed, you may find you still have questions.
 Post your immediate or clarifying questions to the relevant discussion list at the bottom of each section.
-As noted above, you should check in with the various listservs and websites, including the NAPA online resources (LinkedIn, listserv, blog, Facebook, or other Career Section resources such as resource links, career shifting, consulting information, and position openings).
+As noted above, you should check in with the various listservs and websites, including the NAPA online resources (LinkedIn, listserv, blog, Facebook, or other Career Section resources such as resource links, career shifting, consulting information, and position openings, and also the career podcasts).
 You can also look for local resources; along with area universities, in a few cities such as Washington DC, there are local practitioner organizations to turn to.
 Attending professional meetings is an excellent way to meet with those who can best advise you.
 While at the annual AAA meetings, you can take advantage of NAPA’s Instant Mentoring.
 If you are looking for long-term guidance, submit your profile to the Mentor Match program.

-FAQs to come:
+Additional FAQs to come:

 New Graduate Degree Holders and Starting Professionals